JonathanAMichaels/hebbRNN/README.md

 If used in published work, please cite the work as:

-Jonathan A. Michaels, Hansjörg Scherberger (2016). hebbRNN: A Reward-Modulated Hebbian Learning Rule for Recurrent Neural Networks. doi: [http://dx.doi.org/10.5281/zenodo.59941](http://dx.doi.org/10.5281/zenodo.59941)
+Jonathan A. Michaels, Hansjörg Scherberger (2016). hebbRNN: A Reward-Modulated Hebbian Learning Rule for Recurrent Neural Networks. *The Journal of Open Software*. doi:[http://dx.doi.org/10.21105/joss.00060](http://dx.doi.org/10.21105/joss.00060)

 In addition, please cite the most recent version of the paper acknowledged below.